 Group-wide training sessions constitute another key part of prevention.
-In order to increase the employees’ awareness of individual compliance issues, and to convey the company’s values to them, the compliance offices provide a number of centralized e-learning training courses.
+In order to increase the employees’ awareness of individual compliance issues, and to convey the company’s values to them, the Compliance Offices provide a number of centralized training courses.

-In order to give employees, as well as external third parties, the opportunity to report breaches of applicable laws or guidelines, G+D (together with a professional, external provider) provides a web-based whistleblowing tool as of October 1st, 2017.
+In order to give employees, as well as external third parties, the opportunity to report breaches of applicable laws or guidelines, G+D (together with a professional, external provider) provides a web-based Whistleblowing Tool.
 The tool allows the whistleblower to send a message anonymously, and to communicate anonymously with the relevant office at G+D.

 After completion of the internal investigations, the compliance offices – if available – recommend labor law sanctions to penalize the misconduct, as well as other measures to correct the shortcomings found.